Do Go On - 537 - Magic Alex, The Beatles' Electric Guru

 They hang out heaps.

-Magic Alex joined Lennon and Harrison in India,
+Magic Alex joined Lennon and Harrison in India

-where they were studying meditation under the tutelage of Maharishi,
+where they were studying meditation

-Mahesh Yogi, the creator of Transniscay.
+the creator of transcendental meditation.

-The visit followed the Beatles' denunciation of drugs in favour of meditation and received widespread
+The visit followed the Beatles' denunciation of drugs

 This is another one of John's gurus.

-In the late 60s, the Maharashi achieved fame as a guru to the Beatles, the Beach Boys, actress
+In the late 60s, the Maharashi achieved fame as a guru to the Beatles,

-Mia Farrow, and other celebrities.
+and other celebrities.

-The Beatles' Bible writes, it has been claimed that Magic Alex, who remember it was
+it has been claimed that Magic Alex,

-Lenin's guru, saw his influence with the group waning in favour of this new man.
+waning in favour of this new man.

-So according to the Independent, Martis was jealous.
+So according to the Independent,

-of the control, the Maharishi had over Lenin,
+the Maharishi had over Lennon,

-and during one of their frequent walks through the woods,
+and during one of their frequent walks

-always seemed to have an accountant by his side.
+an accountant by his side.

-It's interesting you bring up Marnas,
+It's interesting you bring up Marnas

-because Labashane's on 10 runs, so...
+On 10 runs, so...

 Does that mean someone's down?